Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/divisions/joint-engr-security/procedures.md

 # Procedures for Security

-Write a description for how Martians can contribute new features that pass security snuff.
+TODO: Write a description for how Martians can contribute new features that pass security snuff.

 ## Checklist for getting features approved: